 Dr. Patrick J. Cory: “But it is not.
 It can’t be.
 There has to be a way.”

-1950s had some memorable science fiction films within the genre that entertained us in the decade that saw the heyday of the illusory American dream—where the books and films forged out of fantasy were a great release from the anxiety of WWII and the advent of McCarthy Era paranoia.
-It was rarity to find American science fiction films of the early 50s that were based on novels of the same name.
+The 1950s had some memorable science fiction films within the genre that entertained us in the decade that saw the heyday of the illusory American dream—where the books and films forged out of fantasy were a great release from the anxiety of WWII and the advent of McCarthy Era paranoia.
+It was a rarity to find American science fiction films of the early 50s that were based on novels of the same name.
 This was even more of an oddity for British films.
-Then there was the very provocative Four-Side Triangle, adapted from the novel by William F. Temple and scripted by the prolific Terence Fisher who also directed, co-scripted by Hungarian born Paul Tabori who went on to write several science fiction novels himself, the most well known being The Green Rain.
+Then there was the very provocative Four-Side Triangle, adapted from the novel by William F. Temple and scripted by the prolific Terence Fisher who also directed, and co-scripted by Hungarian-born Paul Tabori who went on to write several science fiction novels himself, the most well-known being The Green Rain.
 The novel was published in 1939.
-A first fantasy feature by Hammer with director Fisher’s that predates his stint with the Hammer brand horror/sci-fi The Curse of Frankenstein (1957) and Horror of Dracula (1958)
+The first fantasy feature by Hammer with director Fisher that predates his stint with the Hammer brand horror/sci-fi The Curse of Frankenstein (1957) and Horror of Dracula (1958)

 And I find it sort of possesses an air of deviance and a serious curiosity piece concerning a love triangle that becomes a twisted kind of quadrangle.
-The films stars Barbara Peyton who plays a dual role —the object of both men’s desire.
+The film stars Barbara Peyton who plays a dual role —the object of both men’s desires.

 Murderous Martian creatures from out of space!
 From out of space… came hordes of green monsters!
 Mankind’s oldest fear…The Alien’s last conquest!

-Directed by innovative designer William Cameron Menzies who directed (Things to Come 1936) a surreal & beautiful science fiction dreamscape with a screenplay by Richard Blake.
+Invaders from Mars is innovative designer William Cameron Menzies‘ (Things to Come 1936) landscape of the altered mind, it’s a surreal & beautiful science fiction dreamscape with a screenplay by Richard Blake.
 Starring Helena Carter as Dr. Pat Blake, Arthur Franz as narrator/Dr. Stuart Kelston, Jimmy Hunt as David MacLean, Leif Erickson as George MacLean, Hillary Brooke as Mrs. Mary MacLean, Morris Ankrum as Col. Fielding, Max Wagner as Sgt.
 Rinaldi William Phipps as Sgt.
 Baker, Milburn Stone as Capt.
 Stone.

 David is a young star gazer who is awakened one night by a flash of bright light when he looks out his bedroom window and sees a flying saucer land out over the hill.
 He wakes his parents, George and Mary (Leif Erikson and Hillary Brooke) to inform them of what he’s seen.
 The artistic direction and color palette reminds me of Finnish painter Hugo Simberg.
 The set pieces have a surreal, simplistic yet fantastical color scheme and composition.